-See warning below about "phishing."
+See warning at bottom of page about "phishing."

 Each year, FOCUS volunteers have income tax form review sessions to help international students and scholars with their tax documents.
 Before coming to the workshop, you need to visit the Tax Help Web Site to print out your forms and fill them out.
 Then bring your completed forms to the help session where we can help you review them and answer questions.

-The 2015 Income Tax Form Help Sessions
+The 2016 Income Tax Form Help Sessions (dates and room locations updated 2/24)

 The hours listed above are the hours that we will be available.
 You do not have to be present the whole time.
 Because we do not take appointments, you may find it very busy when you come and may need to wait or come back later.